Dhananjay09/Disconnect-all-devices-connected-to-any-wifi/README.md

       4: Enter the channel number from given lists of that hotspot. press Enter.

+      5: After few second list of all connected devices will come then again press clt+c.

-      5: After few seconds all the devices connected to it will be disconnected.
+      6: After few seconds all the devices connected to it will be disconnected.

+      7: When you have to stop then press again clt+c.